 Getting there: How to Find Cheap Flights to Orlando

-First things first, when planning your trip to beautiful Orlando it is important to know that there’s more than one airport in Orlando, so depending on which airline you are flying with you may not be flying into the main airport, Orlando International Airport aka MCO.
+First things first, when planning your trip to beautiful Orlando & trying to find cheap flights to Orlando it is important to know that there’s more than one airport in Orlando, so depending on which airline you are flying with you may not be flying into the main airport, Orlando International Airport aka MCO.
 Most airlines fly to MCO, but a few budget airlines only fly to Sanford Orlando Airport aka SFB.
 These airports are about 45 mins from eachother, and while the flight may cost a little less to use a budget airline & fly into SFB you really want to weigh your options because SFB is pretty far, plus flying into MCO has a lot more perks and benefits, including free transportation to Walt Disney World hotels.
 MCO is also centrally located in Orlando making it 20-24 mins from Downtown Orlando, about 20 to 30 minutes from Walt Disney World, about 20 mins from Universal Orlando Resort, and about 15-25 mins from I-drive.
 SFB is about 50 mins from I-drive, so that should tell you how far it is.

 Quick tip: If you’re wondering why the estimated times of arrival have such big gaps: tolls.
 But, I’ll tell you how to beat those pesky Orlando tolls later in this post.